TaRa1999R/Data_Science/assignment38/README.md

 Get ..... certificate from sololearn.

 ## Second part : Correct Statement
-Correct statement : As data science is
+Correct statement : As data science is not a discipline traditionally taught at universities, contemporary data scientists come from diverse backgrounds such as engineering, statistics, and physics.

 ## Third part : Apples 🍎 & Bananas 🍌

 ## Fourth part : Balloons 🎈 & Melons 🍈